 Even though the food wasn’t that great, they do have some great ocean views.
 The drinks are pretty good though, at night The Purple Urchin has a hopping bar scene.

 After you’ve eaten, take to the streets.
 There are so many shops where you can find a unique gift or cool trinket.
 Or start a night of bar hopping, there are more than a few interesting venues to grab a few beers.
-The best part of Hampton Beach is its walkability, so take full advantage of that.
+The best part of Hampton Beach and the Hampton Beach boardwalk is its walkability, so take full advantage of that.